Nechisar nightjar

 The Nechisar nightjar (Caprimulgus solala) is a species of nightjar in the family Caprimulgidae.
+It is now thought to be a hybrid.
 It is endemic to Ethiopia.

 The species was first discovered in 1990 when researchers discovered a decomposing specimen in the Nechisar National Park.
 After bringing back a single wing from the specimen to the Natural History Museum in London, it was determined to be a previously unknown species.
 Its specific name, solala, means "only a wing".

 Its natural habitat is subtropical.
-It is probably endemic to Nechisar NP.
+It is probably endemic to Nechisar National Park.

+In 2025, researchers taking DNA samples from the Nechisar specimen and other African nightjars concluded that the individual was likely a hybrid of a female Standard-winged Nightjar and a male Freckled Nightjar.
+This hybrid combination would be a first confirmed case of hybridization of Old World nightjars.